prrlesmac/epl_simulator/README.md

 ToDos:
-think of adding non-GD/GF tie-breakers use cli to run commands output data into a DB or S3 bucket create cicd
+think of adding non-GD/GF tie-breakers dont run sims on docker, only app deploy run sims using airflow use cli to run commands output data into a DB or S3 bucket create cicd